zzubnik/TT_TextTools/README.md

 # TT_TextTools
 Custom text tools for prompt generation in ComfyUI.
+These tools allow more variety than just relying on the randomness of the image generator.
+You can create rewlated, themed prompts, random each time.
+You can use your favourite chat-bot to generate the lines of text very quickly.

 # Story Combiner -
 For generating multiple prompts from sets of words.
 Lets you create a lot of variation in yourt prompts.
 The following screenshots are the same text(s), just randomised by the node.